Autopilot Endpoint version: V1 (preview 4)V1 (preview 4) ADD-ONADD-ON

 To use an emission factor from a licensed dataset, you need a valid license for that dataset.
 If you would like to obtain a license, please reach out to us .

-If you want to exclude datasets that require a license, you can pass those datasets in the exclude_source parameter.
-This ensures the response only includes emission factors from sources that don’t need a separate license.
+If you want to exclude datasets that require a license, you can set access_type: ["public"], or by passing premium sources into the exclude_source parameter.
+See premium data sources for the full list.
+This will ensure the response only includes emission factors from sources that do not require a separate license.

 Private emission factors ADD-ONADD-ON